 Saint Louis University’s Pediatric Residency Program is providing a structure that supports a future pediatricians’ growing autonomy in patient care and professional development.

-Our program provides outstanding clinical training with a graduated increase in independent learning that includes a comprehensive range of patient care experiences, core didactic sessions, formal and informal conferences, high quality bedside teaching, and paramedical support.
+SLU's program provides outstanding clinical training with a graduated increase in independent learning that includes a comprehensive range of patient care experiences, core didactic sessions, formal and informal conferences, high-quality bedside teaching, and paramedical support.

 Residents are required to complete PREP self-assessment questions annually (about 250 questions).
 PREP is a program developed by the AAP and available online to the residents to assist in preparation for the American Board of Pediatrics Certifying Examination.
 In addition, by requiring completion of these questions, the program hopes to instill lifelong habits of learning.